Last Updated on March 19, 2021 by Julia Wilson

 - Hairball diet as well as frequent grooming to reduce the amount of hair ingested

-- Avoid foods which cause intolerances
+- Avoid foods that cause intolerances

 - Stomach protectants for cats with a stomach ulcer